-FY 2020-21 Particulars Particulars Normal Rate Rebate Applicable Rate 1 Normal business 25% - 25% 2 Entities operating as Special Industry under section 11 for whole year 25% 20% 20% 3 Entities constructing and operating ropeway, cable car or sky bridge 25% 40% 15% 4 Entities constructing and operating roads, bridges, tunnel, railway and airports 25% 50% 12.5% 5 Entities operating trolley bus or trams 25% 40% 15% 6 Entities with export income from source in Nepal 25% 20% 20% 7 Entities involved in construction or operation of public infrastructure and to be transferred to GoN or involved in construction of hydropower house and its generation and transmission.
-25% 20% 20%
+Particulars FY 2022-23 Normal Rate Rebate Applicable Rate 1 Normal business 25% - 25% 2 Entities operating as Special Industry under section 11 for whole year 25% 20% 20% 3 Entities constructing and operating ropeway, cable car or sky bridge 25% 40% 15% 4 Entities constructing and operating roads, bridges, tunnels, railways, and airports 25% 50% 12.5%

-FY 2020-2 1 Particulars Particulars Normal Rate Rebate Applicable Rate 8 Banks and financial institutions (Commercial Banks, Development Banks and Finance Companies) 30% - 30% 9 Entity carrying General insurance business (Non-life Insurance) 30% - 30% 10 Entity engaged in petroleum business under Nepal Petroleum Act, 2040 30% - 30% 11 Entity engaged in business of cigarette, tobacco, cigar, chewing tobacco, pan masala, alcohol and beer 30% - 30% 12 Entity engaged in Telecommunication and Internet service 30% - 30% 13 Entity engaged in Money transfer 30% - 30% 14 Entity engaged in Capital market business, Securities business, Merchant banking, Commodity future market, Securities and Commodity broker 30% - 30%
+FY 2022-23 Particulars Particulars Normal Rate Rebate Applicable Rate 5 Entities operating trolley bus or trams 25% 40% 15% 6 Entities with export income from source in Nepal 25% 20% 20% 7 Entities involved in construction or operation of public infrastructure and to be transferred to the GoN or involved in the construction of hydropower house and its generation and transmission.
+25% 20% 20% 8 Banks and financial institutions (Commercial Banks, Development Banks and Finance Companies) 30% - 30% 9 Entity carrying General insurance business (Non-life Insurance) 30% - 30% 10 Entity engaged in petroleum business under Nepal Petroleum Act, 2040 30% - 30% 11 Entity engaged in the business of cigarette, tobacco, cigar, chewing tobacco, pan masala, alcohol and beer 30% - 30% 12 Entity engaged in Telecommunication and Internet service 30% - 30% 13 Entity engaged in Money transfer 30% - 30% 14 Entity engaged in Capital market business, Securities business, Merchant banking, Commodity futures market, Securities and Commodity broker 30% - 30%

 ^{}Above industry-wise applicable tax rate is presented after considering concession available under section 11 of Income Tax Act (ITA) except entities falling under tax holiday period.
-However, in case of special industry and industry other than presented above, entity can choose any one tax concession available under section 11 of ITA
+However, in the case of the special industries and industries other than those presented above, the entity can choose any one tax concession available under section 11 of ITA.

-Non-residents are taxed at 25% except the income from transporting passengers, mail or cargo by sea or air that is embarked in Nepal (online) is taxed at 5%, whereas for offline services (i.e., services do not originate in Nepal) the tax rate is 2%.
+Non-residents are taxed at 25% except the income from transporting passengers, mail or cargo by sea or air that is embarked in Nepal (online) is taxed at 5%, whereas for offline services (i.e., services that do not originate in Nepal) the tax rate is 2%.